funkhaus/fuxt/README.md

 -   Refactor Responsive Image component to use <picture> element and IntersectionObserver?
 -   Build a InfinateScroll component that uses IntersectionObserver?
 -   Build a <click-to-load-more> component that handles pagination loading (maybe pass in GQL query?)
--   Document how to use Heroku Pipelines.
-Connect GitHub to Pipeline.
-Never deploy to Production from GitHub for live site.
-Always promote from Staging to Production.
 -   Would be nice to have a class added to body when the router is in the middle of something.
 See: https://stackoverflow.com/a/46063580/503546